Data Gold Mine: Measure Excess Inventory with Industry Benchmarks

 I provide the above as a framework to help you define excess inventory at your business.
 As a summary, I follow the below process in my own consulting practice:

 - Dive into specifics and ensure you understand the key drivers of inventory for your peer group.
 In the above, I pulled SEC filings for Caterpillar and General Motors to ensure I understood some of the industry-specific factors.
-If I were doing this for a client, I would look at inventory details for every company in the industry.
+If I were doing this for a client, I would look at inventory details for every public company in the industry.

 - Of your peer group, which company has the lowest level of inventory?
 What is unique about this business?
 I will research SEC filings, investor presentation, or earnings call transcripts of to find the ‘special sauce’ that helps the business maintain best-in-class inventory levels.